emmt/TypeUtils.jl/README.md

 - `as_array_size(inds...)` yields canonical array size, that is a `N`-tuple of type `Dims{N}`.

-Of course, these methods also accept that their arguments be sopecified by a tuple of array dimension lenghts and/or index ranges, that is `(inds...,)` instead of `inds...` in the above example.
+Of course, these methods also accept that their arguments be specified by a tuple of array dimension lengths and/or index ranges, that is `(inds...,)` instead of `inds...` in the above example.

 To deal with individual array dimension length and/or index range: